 Fast-forward to 2017.

 Vivian Girard, a Fields Corner resident, wrote to elected officials in early March saying she was concerned about an possible uptick in substantial construction on small neighborhood lots once considered “unbuildable.”
-He pointed to one example— 212 Westville St.— where a development company, Dot Realty, was building out an expansion to an existing three-decker next door.
-The project turned a modestly sized (2,742 square feet) three-decker into “three luxury condominiums,” according to a real estate listing, by expanding its footprint with a 3,000-square foot addition.
+He pointed to one example— 212 Westville St.— where a development company, Dot Realty, was building out an expansion to an existing three-decker next door at 214 Westville St. The project turned a modestly sized (2,742 square feet) three-decker into “three luxury condominiums,” according to a real estate listing, by expanding its footprint with a 3,000-square foot addition.

 “We fear that this is opening the flood gates to similar projects getting approved with little to no scrutiny,” Girard wrote in his letter.